Pokemon Go type chart: Strengths, weaknesses, resistance, vulnerability

 Pokemon Go has a smaller multiplier when it comes to typings.
 However, this does not discount how important the selection of your Pokemon is before a battle.
 You can gain a massive advantage if you’re aware of the weaknesses and strengths of certain types.

-Pokemon Go multipliers
+List of Pokemon Go multipliers

 The multipliers for Pokemon Go are as follows: